Electric Vehicles

 There are three different charging levels for EVs:

-New York City is creating PlugNYC, a comprehensive network of publicly accessible Level 2 Chargers and DC fast chargers.
-Level 2 charging stations allow EV owners to charge their vehicles while parked at home, at work, or curbside.
+New York City is developing PlugNYC, a comprehensive network of publicly accessible Level 2 and DC fast chargers.
+Level 2 charging stations allow EV owners to charge their vehicles while parked at home, at work, or on the street.
 DC fast chargers offer a charging experience comparable to a gas station.

 Curbside Level 2 Charging Pilot

-In partnership with Con Edison, NYC is installing 120 Level 2 charging ports at curbside locations across the five boroughs.
+In partnership with Con Edison, NYC installed 100 Level 2 charging ports for the public to use at curbside locations across the five boroughs.
 The chargers will be in place for four years as part of a demonstration project, which will include an evaluation period.
 Installation of the Level 2 chargers began in June 2021.
 Use of the chargers will be managed by FLO.

-NYC DOT, with input from Con Edison, selects curbside locations based on projected demand for charging, geographic diversity, and input from local elected officials and community stakeholders.
-NYC DOT collected input from the public on where chargers should be installed.
-Business owners could also request an EV charger outside of their business.
+NYC DOT, with input from Con Edison, selected curbside locations based on projected demand for charging, geographic diversity, and input from local elected officials and community stakeholders.
+NYC DOT also collected input from the public on where chargers should be installed.

-The curbside Level 2 chargers will come with a standard SAE J1772 connector that is compatible with most EVs.
-Tesla owners will be able to use these Level 2 chargers with an adapter that comes with each Tesla.
+The curbside Level 2 chargers are equipped with a standard SAE J1772 connector that is compatible with most EVs.
+Tesla owners will be able to use these Level 2 chargers with an adapter that comes with every Tesla vehicle.

 Curbside Level 2 Charging Locations: